sst/sst/www/docs/constructs/DebugStack.md

 import TabItem from "@theme/TabItem";
 import MultiLanguageCode from "@site/src/components/MultiLanguageCode";

+The `DebugStack` construct is used internally to create the resources needed to power [Live Lambda Development](../live-lambda-development.md).
+Note that, the `DebugStack` construct should only be created inside the [`DebugApp`](DebugApp).

-The `DebugStack` construct extends [`cdk.Stack`](https://docs.aws.amazon.com/cdk/api/v2/docs/aws-cdk-lib.Stack.html).
+It extends [`cdk.Stack`](https://docs.aws.amazon.com/cdk/api/v2/docs/aws-cdk-lib.Stack.html).
 It automatically prefixes the stack names with the stage and app name to ensure that they can be deployed to multiple regions in the same AWS account.
-It also ensure that the stack uses the same AWS profile and region as the app.
+It also ensures that the stack uses the same AWS profile and region as the app.

-Note that the `DebugStack` construct should only be created inside the [`DebugApp`](DebugApp).
-It is used internally by SST to create resources to facilitate [Live Lambda Development](../live-lambda-development).

 ## Initializer